DataDog/datadogpy/doc/dev/testing.md

 Run the Agent: `./bin/agent/agent run -c bin/agent/dist/datadog.yaml`

-Inside the `main.py` file that you just created, run the debugger to send logs to the agent.
+Inside the `main.py` file that you just created, run the debugger to send logs to the Agent.